 Our management is responsible for assessing and managing risk, and periodically reviews areas of material risk within our organization in order to evaluate and enhance risk identification and mitigation strategies.
 Our Board of Directors oversees and reviews these risk management efforts as they relate to strategic and business risks.
-Our audit committee oversees and reviews these efforts as they relate to operational and financial risks, and it periodically reports and makes recommendations to our Board of Directors.
+Our audit committee oversees and reviews the Company's policies and processes with respect to enterprise risk management, discusses these efforts as they relate to operational and financial risks, and periodically reports and makes recommendations to our Board of Directors regarding these matters.